LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

   Commons Attribution-ShareAlike 3.0 licence, available in http://creativecommons.org/licenses/by-sa/3.0/.
 :Abstract:
-  The goal of this document is develop a CRUD_ (create, read, update and delete) use case in NavalPlan_.
+  The goal of this document is develop a complete CRUD_ (create, read, update and delete) use case in NavalPlan_.
 Through carrying out this exercise you will see the basic structure of NavalPlan and underlying technology stack.

 .. contents:: Table of Contents